Orlando Magic vs. Detroit Pistons: Game Preview

-For the Pistons, Delon Wright (right adductor strain) is doubtful, while Blake Griffin (not with team), Killian Hayes (right hip strain), and Jahlil Okafor (left knee surgery) are out.
+For the Pistons, Blake Griffin (not with team), Killian Hayes (right hip strain), Jahlil Okafor (left knee surgery), Delon Wright (right adductor strain) are out.

-RIVALS REPORT: In this edition of our Rivals Report series, we’re joined by Detroit Pistons beat writer Rod Beard, who covers the team for The Detroit News.
-He was generous enough to take the time and provide his insight on the Pistons.
+RIVALS REPORT: In this edition of our Rivals Report series, we’re joined by Detroit Pistons beat writer Omari Sankofa II, who covers the team for the Detroit Free Press.
+He was kind enough to take the time and provide his insight on the Pistons.